PDF Digital Download

-**This class will teach each block using MODERN piecing techniques. (see my blog for a sampling)
+**This pattern class will teach each block using MODERN piecing techniques. (see my blog for a sampling)

 The Farmer's Wife Sampler Quilt book is necessary for this 12 month class and can be found and purchased here in my blog post:

-The class will strengthen one's piecing techniques; take the intimidation out of making 6 1/2" blocks and enhance one's quilting skills.
+The pattern classes will strengthen one's piecing techniques; take the intimidation out of making 6 1/2" blocks and enhance one's quilting skills.